 ADDITIONAL HIKING TRAILS

 Unfortunately, we didn’t get to hike all the trails we would’ve liked to with the forest fire closures and the amount of time we had; however, we have so many trails on our list and hopefully one day we’ll get to go back and complete them.
 But for now, you can hike them for us!
-Be sure to let us know which ones we must check out for next time!
+Be sure to let us know in the comments which ones we must check out for next time!

 CAMPING/OVERNIGHT STAYS